stinethebean/DevCampTraining/05.Hook into Apps for Office/hands-on-lab.md

 In this lab, configure Apps for Office in Word and Outlook.
 The lab uses an existing application that can be found in the src folder.

 ##Objectives
-- Learn to configure Windows Azure to support Apps for Office
+- Learn to configure Microsoft Azure to support Apps for Office
 - Understand how to create a Word task pane app
 - Understand how to create an Outlook app

 ##Prerequisites
 - Visual Studio 2013 for Windows 8
-- You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
+- You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 - You must have completed the lab associated with Module 4.

 ##Exercises